 Bankruptcy is not one-size-fits-all.
 Instead, there are different types of bankruptcy that will fit your unique situation, depending on your assets and types of debt.
 The categories of bankruptcy are called “chapters,” as specified in the U.S. Bankruptcy Code.
 In consumer bankruptcy, there are two main chapter categories:

 - Chapter 7 bankruptcy, also known as liquidation

 - Chapter 13 bankruptcy, known for following a payment plan

-The type of bankruptcy you choose isn’t a matter of personal preference.
-The type you should file for is largely determined by something called the “means test.”
+The type of bankruptcy you choose is not always a matter of personal preference.
+The type you should file for is largely determined by the “means test.”
 The means test is essentially a calculator that measures financial variables like median household income to determine whether Chapter 7 or Chapter 13 is a better fit for a given debtor.
 However, there are some cases in which an individual who qualifies for Chapter 7 may want and be able to file under Chapter 13.
 An experienced Allentown, PA, bankruptcy lawyer can advise you about the pros and cons of each.

 Chapter 7 Bankruptcy